Transmissions

 or rebuild in terms of the number of new car payments, the payback might be too

-overwhelming to ignore.
+overwhelming, in your favor, to ignore.
 Generally fixing a car, with a reliable

 history, is always less expensive in the long run.
 The counter to this